MicrosoftDocs/sql-docs/docs/connect/odbc/windows/dsn-wizard-1.md

 ---
-description: "Data Source Wizard Screen 1 (ODBC Driver for SQL Server)"
+description: Learn how to define name and description in the Data Source Wizard to create a new ODBC connection to SQL Server.
-title: "Data Source Wizard Screen 1 (ODBC Driver for SQL Server) | Microsoft Docs" ms.custom: "" ms.date: "09/27/2017"
+title: Data Source Wizard Screen 1 (ODBC Driver for SQL Server) ms.custom: "" ms.date: "09/27/2017"
 ms.prod: sql